Danaozhong/rust-zserio/CONTRIBUTING.md

 - unit tests for the compiler.
 You can run this with `cargo test -p zserio-cli`.
 - round trip tests.
 These test that serializing data to zserio and then deserializing it again results in the exact same data.
-You can run these by running `cargo test -p round-trip-tests`.
+You can run these by running `cargo run -p round-trip-tests`.
 - `tests-compare-ref-impl-tests` compares `rust-zserio` with the reference Python zserio implementation.